Updated: Mar 5

 Exercise and physical activities can be done secluded or in socially distanced spaces outside.
 This includes activities like online group fitness classes, going for jogs or walks and many other activities.

-Healthier dieting can also attribute to solving obesity and other problems associated with being overweight; dieting consists of eating more balanced meals in smaller portions.
+Healthier dieting can also contribute to solving obesity and other problems associated with being overweight.
+Dieting consists of eating more balanced meals in smaller portions.

 Ashlee Kizer is a fitness junkie.
 She also owns and operates a business she started from the ground up, SmAsh Meals.

-SmAsh Meals is a meal prep service that focuses on helping people eat healthier on time constraints when fast food would seem like a more viable option.
+SmAsh Meals is a meal prep service in the Tri-Cities area that focuses on helping people eat healthier on time constraints when fast food would seem like a more viable option.
 Each week they release a new menu of items for ordering that you can pick up at specific drop off locations, or they can be delivered straight to your home.